-Lecture: Mondays, 3 - 5 pm (NO CLASS THANKSGIVING HOLIDAY, OCT.8, 2012)
+Lecture: Mondays, 3 - 5 pm (NO CLASS THANKSGIVING HOLIDAY, OCT.7, 2013)

 The midterm and final exam will be based on lecture material.
 Lecture material is the material delivered during in-class lecture.
 Slides posted online may not contain all the material delivered during lecture!
-As students, you may also have the opportunity to help write exam questions during lecture.

-There is no required textbook for this course.
+The textbook for this course is strongly suggested.
 I will be basing much of the Lecture on: